Civilization Calls

 In the 1st Brigade, 1st Infantry Division's area, a local sheik turned in a wanted individual to soldiers from the 1st Battalion, 124th Infantry Regiment of the Florida National Guard.
 The individual was suspected of selling black-market weapons and gas and financing a previous attack directed against the mayor of Ramadi."

-Huh, and all the Iraqi chieftains hate our guts, and want us gone, hmmm?
+all the Iraqi chieftains hate our guts, and want us gone, hmmm?
 Nothing more I can do besides laugh derisively.

 "This afternoon, a convoy from 307th Engineer Battalion was attacked by an IED near Habbanniyah.
 One soldier received serious injuries to the head and has been evacuated to 28th Combat Support Hospital.
 Three others soldiers received minor injuries in the attack and were treated at Forward Operating Base Ridgeway."